Framework Plan North and Northern Ring

 The Münsterland Regional Plan

-The Münsterland Regional Plan shows Bocholt's planned outer ring road as a "significant road".
-Potential areas for "housing" are predominantly found in the north of Bocholt.
+The Münsterland regional plan depicts Bocholt's planned outer ring road as an "important road".
+Most of the potential areas for "housing" can be found in the north of Bocholt.
 The development of these areas is therefore directly or indirectly dependent on the "northern ring road".

 The land use plan

-The Land Use Plan of the City of Bocholt (FNP)
+The land utilisation plan of the city of Bocholt (FNP)

-- Objective: Main road north and west ring with modified routing and residential development areas
+• Objective: North and West Ring main road with modified routing and residential areas

 Development plans

-After the adoption of the Framework Plan North in 2009 and the update in 2013, several land-use plan procedures have been initiated.
-In the following, you will find an overview of current land-use plan procedures, legally binding land-use plans (statutes) as well as land-use plan procedures / land-use plans that have become obsolete in the meantime.
+Following the adoption of the Framework Plan North in 2009 and its update in 2013, a number of urban land-use planning procedures have been initiated.
+Below you will find an overview of legally binding development plans (bylaws) and ongoing development plan procedures.

 Development plan NO 15

-- Development plan for internal development according to § 13a BauGB
+• Development plan for internal development in accordance with Section 13a BauGB

-- Status: The section between Barloer Weg and Burloer Weg is built and in operation.
+• Status: The section between Barloer Weg and Burloer Weg has been built and is in operation.

 NW 28 Dinxperloer Straße/Hemdener Weg